TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 ### Wi-Fi

-partially - DHCP method successfully connects on only some access points; other access points require the Static method for a reliable connection
+partially - DHCP method successfully connects on only few access points; most access points require the Static method for a reliable connection

 ### Mobile Data